iannesbitt/CaseThwaitesSPH/README.md

 #### Density

 Meltwater density observed in the eastern Amundsen Sea only differs from CDW in density by approximately 0.7 kg/m<sup>3</sup> (P. Dutrieux, pers. comm.).
-For the purposes of this model, we initialized with a slightly higher density gradient in order to speed up the processes in model-time, in order to simulate
+For the purposes of this model, we initialized with a slightly higher density gradient in order to speed up the processes in model-time.

 #### Atmospheric forcing